1. Brief Description

 Applicants to the Laity Paramita Training Program must be individuals of good character with a sincere desire to gain the knowledge necessary to benefit the world and be models among the Buddhist laity.

-The Laity Paramita Training Program leads to the Buddhist Laity Training Diploma and entails a four-year course of study, comprising 200 weeks of instruction and training averaging 40 hours per week, for a total of 8,000 hours, combining residence in a Buddhist community, and instruction and training in religious practice and moral conduct in six areas as follows:
+The Laity Training Program leads to the Buddhist Laity Training Diploma and entails a four-year course of study, comprising 200 weeks of academic instruction (1,700 clock hours) and religious practicum (5,500 clock hours) averaging 40 hours per week, for a total of 8,000 hours, combining residence in a Buddhist Seminary, covering six areas as follows:

 5. Areas of Training and Clock Hours Required